cogment/cogment-doc/docs/guide/tutorial/8-directory.md

 Which means that we don't need the `ORCHESTRATOR_ENDPOINT` variable anymore, and we'll remove that from the client file.
 Then we also don't need the `ORCHESTRATOR_HOST` environment variable, and we'll remove that from the `./.env` file.
 Note that we still want to keep the `ORCHESTRATOR_PORT` environment variable to centralize the port selection for our different services, it just makes it easier to maintain our project.

-Now we do the same (still in the client file) for the environment; we remove the `ENVIRONMENT_ENDPOINT` variable, and since the environment endpoint also defaults to a context discovery endpoint, we can remove it:
+Now we do the same (still in the client file) for the environment; we remove the `ENVIRONMENT_ENDPOINT` variable, and since the environment also has a pure context discovery default endpoint, we can remove it:

 ```python
 trial_params=cogment.TrialParameters(